Dora Brandes

 Dora Brandes is a 1916 German silent film directed by Magnus Stifter, starring Asta Nielsen, with a screenplay by Martin Jørgensen, and Louis Levy.
-Dora is an actress who is involved with a political man, Gustave, as her lover.
+Dora is an actress who is involved with a politician, Gustave, as her lover.
 With money from Dora's former admirer, she decides to help further Gustave's political career.
-Once he becomes a parliamentary deputy, he achieves his goals and then leaves Dora.
+Once he becomes a parliamentary deputy, he achieves his goals and leaves Dora.
 Dora cannot handle the betrayal and begins to drink and starts on a social decline.
 Years later, Gustave becomes a minister and Dora returns to his life to help him yet again with his career.
-Gustave does not accept Dora as a lover again due to her ill past causing Dora to commit suicide.
+Gustave does not accept Dora as a lover again due to her ill past, causing Dora to commit suicide.